National Renaissance Party (United States): Background and party doctrine

 The National Renaissance Party was founded in January 1949 by Kurt Mertig, a veteran pro-Nazi organizer previously associated with the German-American Bund, through the merger of several earlier American fascist organizations.
 One of the parties that helped found the NRP was the Animist Party, established in 1945 by a young science fiction fan and right-wing activist James H. Madole.
 Mertig soon handed over the leadership of the party to Madole, a position he held for the next 30 years.
 Its headquarters were in the Yorkville area of New York City.
 The NRP was named for a phrase from the Last will and testament of Adolf Hitler, which stated that "I die with a happy heart aware [that there] will spring up...the seed of a radiant renaissance of the National Socialist movement."

 In April 1953 the NRP established a think tank under the name of the American Committee for the Advancement of Western Culture and under the direction of H. Keith Thompson.
 By 1954, government investigators, although unable to determine the exact size of the party, estimated its membership to be between 200 and 700, although historian John George thought that NRP membership never exceeded 50 at any given time.
 The group also had an "elite Security Echelon," headed in the 1960s by covertly Jewish United Klans of America leader and Odinist Dan Burros, who killed himself on the same day in 1965 that his ethnicity was revealed by The New York Times.
 By 1963 Madole was running the party out of his apartment at 10 West 90th Street.

 The NRP used a blue lightning bolt within a white circle on a field of red as its symbol.
 The "Elite Guard" (stormtroopers) wore gray and black uniforms with armbands featuring a lightning bolt within a circle.

 The NRP's doctrines included standard elements of fascism, including white supremacy, anti-semitism, and opposition to democracy.
 The party also endorsed standard racist ideas such as "the voluntary repatriation of the black man back to Africa" and the sterilization of black welfare recipients.
 It maintained ties with other neo-Nazi organizations, such as George Lincoln Rockwell's American Nazi Party, which occasionally supplied the NRP with fascist literature for distribution.
 Madole was also influenced by the theosophical ideas of Helena Blavatsky, which he used as a theoretical underpinning for his opposition to racial mixing.
 The NRP also maintained good relations with a number of far-out mystical groups, such as the Church of Satan, whose founder, Anton LaVey, was a personal friend of Madole's.
 Madole and LaVey frequently met at the NRP office and in the Warlock Bookshop in New York.

+It was associated with the Satanic neo-Nazi organization the Order of the Black Ram, established in the 1970s.
+Many of the Order's members were also members of the NRP.